-In order to investigate and validate molecular targets and biomarkers identified in cultured cells, and further characterize mitochondrial dysfunction in vivo, well-established aSyn models will be adapted in coherence with members of the consortium.
+In order to investigate and validate molecular targets and biomarkers identified in cultured cells, and further characterise mitochondrial dysfunction in vivo, well-established aSyn models will be adapted in coherence with members of the consortium.
 The data generated from such research will be confined by the same ethical and data regulations as imposed at national and EU level.
-Data pertaining to ethical approval for generation of in vivo models for use within the PD-MitoQUANT project will be provided to the Data Coordinator (RCSI) as completed in WP4, in addition to copies of all import and export licenses for animal models between partners, should this be applicable,.
+Data pertaining to ethical approval for generation of in vivo models for use within the PD-MitoQUANT project has been provided to the Data Coordinator (RCSI) as completed in WP4, in addition to copies of all import and export licenses for animal models between partners, as applicable.

-Animal models which will be used include: a) AAV-mediated human aSyn over-expression in substantia nigra dopaminergic neurons, causing reproducible protein aggregation and dopaminergic neurodegeneration within 6-8 weeks; b) aSyn fibril injection into the striatum, causing aSyn pathology spreading to connected brain areas within a few months, also resulting in progressive nigral dopaminergic cell loss; and c) Validation of effects of candidate master regulators on aSyn-induced changes in mitochondrial function in both C. elegans and Drosophila.
+Animal models in use include: a) AAV-mediated human aSyn over-expression in substantia nigra dopaminergic neurons, causing reproducible protein aggregation and dopaminergic neurodegeneration within 6-8 weeks; b) aSyn fibril injection into the striatum, causing aSyn pathology spreading to connected brain areas within a few months, also resulting in progressive nigral dopaminergic cell loss; and c) Validation of effects of candidate master regulators on aSyn-induced changes in mitochondrial function in both C. elegans and Drosophila.
 Data resulting from in-depth quantitative investigation of mitochondrial function will be generated from all models.
-This will include ex vivo bioenergetics data, data from mitochondrial morphology studies, and the extensive validation of mitochondrial dysfunction signatures identified in vitro.
-Additional data will be generated through targeted validation of signatures in vivo, including genetic models (Parkin- and PINK1- deficient animals, available at The Institut du Cerveau et de la Moelle épinière (ICM-Brain & Spine Institute)) and models of aSyn spreading from the German Center for Neurodegenerative Diseases (DZNE).
+This will include ex vivo bioenergetics data, data from mitochondrial morphology studies, and the extensive validation of mitochondrial dysfunction signatures in vivo, including genetic models (Parkin- and PINK1- deficient animals, available at The Institut du Cerveau et de la Moelle épinière (ICM-Brain & Spine Institute)) and models of aSyn spreading from the German Center for Neurodegenerative Diseases (DZNE).